Why Xero is Not Not For Groups: The CFO Playbook

 July 22, 2024

-How many businesses use a cluster of accounting files to run multiple entities?
+How many businesses run multiple entities using a cluster of accounting files?

 Millions.